 Founded in the late 18th century and restored in 1996, the cemetery is located outside of Geneva in neighboring Carouge.
 There are some 720 burials.
 It was in use until 1920.

 Though serving Geneva, the cemetery grounds straddle the Swiss-French border and most of its territory lies in France.
-(This is because of a law in 1876 that barred denomination cemeteries in Switzerland.)
+(This is because of a law in 1876 that barred denomination cemeteries in the Canton of Geneva.)
 The cemetery was founded in 1920 and has entrances in both countries.
 This made it a conduit for clandestine traffic between the two countries — including a route taken by Jews fleeing occupied France to neutral Switzerland during World War II.
 It has a modernist chapel (on Swiss territory) designed by the architect Julien Flegenheimer and dedicated in 1931, which has striking stained glass windows.
 Today, there are more than 3,000 burials, including those of several notable personalities, including the banker Edmond Safra and World Jewish Congress secretary-general Gerhart Riegner.
 (See the full history of the cemetery HERE)

 Comprehensive article by Esther Hecht on Jewish sites, institutions, and facilities in the city.